mysensors/NodeManager/README.md

     void setType(int value);
     // description of the sensor (default: '') void setDescription(char *value);
+    // set this to true if you want destination node to send ack back to this node (default: false) void setAck(bool value);
     // when queried, send the message multiple times (default: 1) void setRetries(int value);
     // For some sensors, the measurement can be queried multiple times and an average is returned (default: 1)